MaharjanRijan/maitrinepal/README.md

 # First time
-Hey there!
+Hello!
 I am using GitHub for the first time.
-I had my interest in coding since 3 years.
-I even practised coding but I was failing to post them.
-So, the journey of Github begins...